-☐ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog.
+□ Open the Switching > L2-Redundancy > Ring/Network Coupling dialog.
 In the Mode frame, Type option list, select the two-switch coupling with control line, master radio button.
 In the Coupling port frame, select the port on which you connect the network segments in the Port drop-down list.
 Configure the Coupling port and the ring ports on different ports.
 In the Control port frame, select the port on which you connect the control line in the Port drop-down list.
-Configure the Coupling port and the ring ports on different ports. $\ \square$ To enable the function, select the On radio button in the Operation frame. □ Save the changes temporarily.
-To do this, click the ✓ button. □ Connect the redundant line to the Coupling port.
+Configure the Coupling port and the ring ports on different ports. \Box To enable the function, select the On radio button in the Operation frame. □ Save the changes temporarily.
+To do this, click the ✓ button.
+Connect the redundant line to the Coupling port.
 In the Coupling port frame, the State field displays the status of the Coupling port.
 When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port.
 Connect the control line to the Control port.
 In the Control port frame, the State field displays the status of the Control port.
 When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port.
-In the Information frame, the Redundancy available field displays if the redundancy is available.
+In the Information frame, the Redundancy available field displays if the redundancy is available The Configuration failure field displays if the settings are complete and correct.